Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 4. How To Give Offerings To Persephone

-All Pagan traditions were built on the concept of giving offerings to deities or spirits.
+All Pagan traditions are built on the concept of giving offerings to deities.

 Offerings to Persephone should be given whole and poured directly into a pit in the ground.